 “The Story Massage Programme is a fantastic way of helping to calm pupils who have become angry or upset.
 After receiving a massage, they become calmer more quickly than usual, and they are ready to talk about what is causing them to be distressed.”
 Lynne Halley

 “We can get a better understanding of a child’s touch preferences though watching their responses very closely.
 These responses can help us support a child gain independence through choice-making – not only during a massage story but in other situations too.”
-Hazel Smith“We always let the children take the lead.
-We ask how they would like to share massage stories – and listen to their feedback.
-If a child doesn’t want to take part in the activity then we give them space to sit and watch.
-This helps to build confidence and trust.”
-Claire Baxter
+Hazel Smith

 Would you like to train in the Story Massage Programme?

-Are you inspired by the work of our amazing Best Practice Award Winners 2020?
+Are you inspired by the work of our amazing Story Massage Practitioners?
 Find out all about how to train to use the programme at home or work: Story Massage Online Training Option.